-This paper exploits a differential increase in copyright under the U.K. Copyright Act of 1814 – in favor of books by dead authors – to examine whether policies that strengthen copyrights increase the price of content.
-Contrary to existing results, difference-in-differences analyses, which compare changes in price after 1814 for books by dead and living authors, reveal a substantial increase in the price of content.
-By comparison, placebo regressions for books by dead authors that did not benefit from stronger copyrights indicate no differential price increase.
-Historical evidence points to intertemporal price discrimination as a mechanism by which stronger copyrights increase price.
+This paper exploits a differential increase in copyright under the UK Copyright Act of 1814 – in favor of books by dead authors – to examine the influence of longer copyrights on price.
+Difference-in-differences analyses, which compare changes in the price of books by dead and living authors, indicate a substantial increase in price in response to an extension in copyright length.
+By comparison, placebo regressions for books by dead authors that did not benefit from the extension indicate no differential increase.
+Historical evidence suggests that longer copyrights increase price by improving publishers’ ability to practice intertemporal price discrimination.

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.